ngilles/sitemon/README.md

 docker-compose -f docker-compose.local.yaml up -d zookeeper kafka db
 ```

-Give the a little time to settle (in particular the postgres db), then rest can be started.
+Give the a little time to settle (in particular the postgres db), then the rest can be started.

 ```
 docker-compose -f docker-compose.local.yaml up -d